zaiisao/Documentation/en/Agora Platform/recording_related_faq.md

     b.
 If not, execute ulimit -c on Linux.
 If the output is 0, coredump is not open.
 Open coredump by executing: ulimit -c unlimited.
     c.
 After opening coredump, users can generate the core file after a crash.
     d.
 Provide the recording_sys.log file and the core file to Agora technical support.

+### The recorded video files on the native client are in webm format when the Native SDK interoperates with the Web SDK.
+To fix this issue, set the `codec` property as "h264" when calling the `createClient` method on the web client.
+If the `codec` property is "vp8", the recorded video files on the native side are in webm format.